jaegertracing/jaeger-client-csharp/README.md

 JAEGER_SAMPLER_MANAGER_HOST_PORT | no | (DEPRECATED) The host name and port when using the remote controlled sampler JAEGER_SAMPLING_ENDPOINT | no | The url for the remote sampling conf when using sampler type remote.
 Default is http://127.0.0.1:5778/sampling
 JAEGER_TAGS | no | A comma separated list of `name = value` tracer level tags, which get added to all reported spans.
 The value can also refer to an environment variable using the format `${envVarName:default}`, where the `:default` is optional, and identifies a value to be used if the environment variable cannot be found
-JAEGER_TRACEID_128BIT | no | Whether to use 128bit TraceID instead of 64bit
+JAEGER_SENDER_FACTORY | no | The name of the sender factory to use if multiple are available JAEGER_TRACEID_128BIT | no | Whether to use 128bit TraceID instead of 64bit

 Setting `JAEGER_AGENT_HOST`/`JAEGER_AGENT_PORT` will make the client send traces to the agent via `UdpSender`.